Miravicson/miravicson-io/_posts/operator-to-prog.md

 Of course, I would not cancel.
 I was left with two other options.

 Clicking on "Choose application" revealed a menu of "Recommended applications" none of which had any indication that they were designed to unzip files.
-Surprisingly, I expected to see probably the default Mac application that enabled me decompress ".zip" files.
+Surprisingly, I expected to see probably the default Mac application that enabled me decompress `.zip` files.

 At this point, I was losing my patience.
-Unzipping the file was not my main objective and I just was too ridiculous to think of having to read articles in order to unzip files.
+Unzipping the file was not my main objective and It just was too ridiculous to think of having to read articles in order to unzip files.
 Searching the app store was simply out of question.

-I had hit the limits of my frustration and then I realized that I was a programmer, or at least I knew how to use the terminal/command prompt.
+I had hit the limits of my patience and then like the prodigal son, I realized that I was a programmer, or at least I knew how to use the terminal/command prompt.

-As a programmer, I am instinctively domiciled in the command prompt.
+As a programmer, when I work, I am instinctively domiciled in the command prompt.
 Whether it be navigating to a new folder, copying and pasting files, installing programs, renaming files, you name it 😃, I do all these in the terminal by typing direct commands.

 Speaking of installing programs, most Unix-based laptops, i.e Mac and Ubuntu, have their programs packaged not in a convenient click-and-install manner like is conventional for windows programs.
 It is a common first step when installing a program in Mac, to decompress said compressed programs before installing them.

-I always uncompressed files in the command prompt whenever I was installing my development software, it only seemed natural to my programmer self.
-There was actually nothing, besides the fact that I wasn't programming, stopping me from unzipping the file I had just downloaded.
+All the while I installed linux programs, I had always done it `programmatically` in order words, by running some commands in my command prompt.

-I decided to give the command prompt a try and ran the command that I had run so frequently that I could type without thinking.
+I decided to give the command prompt a try; and run the command that I had run so frequently that I could type them out without thinking.

 ```bash
      $ tar -xvf stubborn_file.rar